marcusrehm/airflow-dev-env/README.md

 - `usr/local/airflow/dags`: Should be mapped to the dags directory in your host machine.
 - `usr/local/airflow/db`: Used to store `SQLite` database.
 If you need to remove the container or rebuild image, data (variable, connections, etc) used to develop and test is saved.

+If you are running it on Ubuntu you'll need to give write access to docker group to folders in your local machine where you mapped volumes above.

 # Build and Test
 ```
 docker build --rm -t marcusrehm/airflow-dev-env .